3sannasia/Infinithought/README.md

 https://docs.python.org/3/library/unittest.html

 To run the test suite files:
-Run the respective python files using the "Run Python Button" in your respective IDE or you may type the following in the command line: python -m unittest tests/test_something.py
+Run the respective python files using the "Run Python Button" in your respective IDE (Preferrably VSCode)or you may type the following in the command line: python -m unittest tests/test_something.py